NiklasRosenstein/docker-remote/README.md

 ### To do

-* Alias command that creates an SSH tunnel and runs `docker-compose`
+* Ability to choose a random local port in `wicked.core.tunnel.SSHTunnel`
-* Preprocess docker-compose configuration
+* `wicked compose` command as a wrapper for `docker-compose` that creates a tunnel to the remote docker daemon and preprocesses the relative volume paths in the configuration

 ---